ddries/OS-Dev/README.md

 # OS Dev repository
+## Directories:
+- boot/ : Everything related to boot process.
+Everything in assembly language.
+- include/ : Files with routines used by more than one file.
+- bin/ : Raw binary files.
+- kernel/ : Everything related to kernel.
+- img/ : Image of the OS.
+Ready to be executed in emulators or real hardware.
+- shell/ : Everything related to the 16 bit shell.
 ## Files:
 ### Main files:
 - boot.asm: First stage bootloader.
 BPB for FDD emulation, segment registers and stack setup and second stage bootloader load.